-A. Sutherland - AncientPages.com - Mysterious ancient city of Ebla ("White Rock") existed a thousand years before the biblical time of Kings David and Solomon.
-The Assyrians led by Sargon of Akkad's grandson Naram-Sin (ca. 2240 BC) destroyed Ebla by putting it to the torch.
+A. Sutherland - AncientPages.com - The mysterious ancient city of Ebla ("White Rock") existed a thousand years before the biblical time of Kings David and Solomon.
+The Assyrians, led by Sargon of Akkad's grandson Naram-Sin (ca. 2240 BC), destroyed Ebla by putting it to the torch.

-The fire destroyed the city and then followed a 250-year period of impoverishment, after which the Amorites who dominated Mesopotamia, Palestine, and Syria during the period from about 2000 to 1600 BC., sacked Ebla and established its own dynasty.
+The fire destroyed the city and then followed 250 years of impoverishment, after which the Amorites, who dominated Mesopotamia, Palestine, and Syria during the period from about 2000 to 1600 BC., sacked Ebla and established their own dynasty.

 The Amorites rebuilt the palace and a temple, and a statue representing one of their kings but only limited prosperity returned to the city, which slowly renewed relations with Egypt, which is based on a decorated bone scepter of the Egyptian king Ḥtp-ib-Re (reigned c.
 1750 BC) unearthed at the site of excavated Ebla.

-Ebla's public or government's official holding a double axe, a sign for the god ZAG in Sumer.
+Ebla's public or government official holding a double axe, a sign for the god ZAG in Sumer.
 Image credit: AncientPages.com

-In 1969, it was for the first time the ancient Ebla was recognized and excavations that uncovered a remarkable royal archive revealed Ebla's importance.
+In 1969, it was the first time the ancient Ebla was recognized, and excavations that uncovered a remarkable royal archive revealed Ebla's importance.

 First occupied in the 4,000 BC, it had its period of power and wealth was in the mid 3,000 BC.
 It maintained trade relations with Mesopotamia, Egypt, Sumer, and Iran, but especially with the very ancient city of Kish (the Bible calls Kush).